symbol/symbol-docs/source/concepts/harvesting.rst

 |codename|'s public network defines that an account needs to hold at least ``10,000`` :ref:`harvesting mosaics <harvesting-mosaic>` units to have importance score greater than zero.
 Eligible accounts can use their importance scores to create new blocks either by :ref:`running a node <local-harvesting>` or delegating it to a :ref:`remote node <delegated-harvesting>`.

-Regardless of the method chosen, any account willing to activate harvesting must first announce a valid VrfKeyTransaction.
+Regardless of the method chosen, any account willing to activate harvesting must first announce a valid :ref:`VrfKeyTransaction <vrf-key-link-transaction>`.
 The Vrf transaction links the harvester account with a second key pair to randomize block production and leader selection.

 .. _harvesting-mosaic: